For some parents of young adults, the pandemic offered a second chance at connection

 mally not share,” Sonia says.
 “It creates the space for that.”

-The pandemic has given families a reason to connect “more deeply, more authentically,” says Julie Lythcott-Haims, author of the upcoming book “Your Turn: How to Be an Adult.”
+The pandemic has given families a reason to connect “more deeply, more authentically,” says Julie Lythcott-Haims, author of the new book “Your Turn: How to Be an Adult.”
 “We’re going from perfunctory, ‘Hi, how are you?’ ...
 Now it’s, ‘Hi.
 How are you?
 How are you doing today?’
 There’s an acknowledgment of crisis, struggle, fear, in the simple pleasantries we exchange.”

 And that, she said, is a shift we must take going forward, even when times are better.
 She hopes families emerge from this pandemic with a deeper interest in understanding one another’s inner lives.